molab-itp/99-HO-States/Log.md

   session gave `v4`: check whether it builds any asset URLs as runtime strings rather than static imports, and if so route them through something like `assetUrl.js` before assuming a subfolder deploy "just works".

+# --

+2026-09-19 12:29:18 (v4: GitHub Pages deploy, debugging the first run)

+## Request

+Diagnose and resolve GitHub Actions build errors on the `Deploy Pages` workflow set up earlier this session; later, confirm once GitHub Pages was enabled that the site actually deploys.

+## What happened

+- User pasted three log lines from the failed `build` job:
+  1. `configure-pages` threw `HttpError: Not Found` calling the Pages "get site" API, with "Please verify that the repository has Pages enabled and configured to build using GitHub Actions."
+  2. A Node.js 20 deprecation notice (actions forced onto Node 24 by the runner).
+  3. An `ubuntu-latest` migration-to-Ubuntu-26 notice (effective 2026-10-19).
+- Diagnosis: only #1 was a real failure.
+Creating a repository's Pages site for the first time is an administrative action; the workflow's default `GITHUB_TOKEN` has no `administration` scope available to it at all (it's not one of the grantable `permissions:` keys), so `actions/configure-pages`'s auto-`enablement` can't create the site on its own — this needed the one manual step flagged when the workflow was first written (Settings → Pages → Source: GitHub Actions). #2 and #3 are informational only, no action needed.
+- Explained both a UI fix (Settings → Pages) and a `gh api -X POST repos/molab-itp/99-HO-States/pages -f build_type=workflow` CLI alternative, noting `gh` isn't authenticated in this sandbox so that command would need to be run by the user.
+- User enabled it via the UI and shared a screenshot confirming **Source: GitHub Actions** is now set (custom domain shown as `molab-itp.github.io`, confirming this is a project page under `/99-HO-States/`, matching the `vite.config.js` base path already configured).
+- Checked whether it was actually deploying yet, rather than assuming the UI change alone fixed the already-failed run:
+  - `git log`/`git status` showed the workflow and `v4` changes were already committed and pushed (as `v4.22`–`v4.25`) by the user outside this conversation — this session hadn't committed any of that itself.
+  - `WebFetch` against the GitHub Actions run-list page gave inconsistent, likely-hallucinated answers between two successive calls (one vague, one confidently claiming success) — GitHub's Actions UI is JS-rendered and not reliable to read via a markdown-conversion fetch, so treated neither answer as trustworthy.
+  - Checked the actual deployed URLs directly instead: `curl -s -o /dev/null -w '%{http_code}'` on `https://molab-itp.github.io/99-HO-States/`, `.../v4/`, and `.../v4/images/01-thumb.jpg` — all
+    **404**, meaning no successful deploy has landed yet (enabling the Pages source doesn't retroactively fix the run that already failed before it existed).

+## Follow-up notes

+- Two ways to get a fresh run now that Pages is enabled: **Actions → Deploy Pages → (failed run) → Re-run all jobs**, or push a new commit touching `v4/**`/`pages/**`/the workflow file (the push trigger is path-filtered).
+Neither was done yet as of this entry — no `gh` auth available here to trigger or poll it directly.
+- Once a run succeeds, re-verify by `curl`ing the live URLs directly (as above) rather than trusting a green checkmark alone — that's the check that will actually catch a wrong `base` path or a missing asset.
+- Lesson: don't trust `WebFetch` summaries of GitHub's Actions run-list/run-detail pages for pass/fail status — it's JS-rendered and the tool has given contradictory answers on identical URLs in the same session. `curl` the deployed artifact/site directly, or use an authenticated `gh run view`/`gh api`, instead.